manjotkaurr31/Event-driven-Order-Processing-System/README.md

-# Event-driven Order Processing System
+# AWS-based Inventory Management System
 A serverless, event-driven backend system that processes orders asynchronously using Azure Functions, Queue Storage, and Cosmos DB.
 The system demonstrates real-world patterns such as decoupling, retry handling, and eventual consistency.

 ---